-Sue: It moves very well, considering.
+Sue: It moves quite well, considering.
 Nice firm arse, too.
 And who would ever suspect that a statue could be a monster?

-Sue: His ego got the better of him.
-Two seconds ago he wanted to execute the Doctor and now he’s his best mate.
+Sue: He wanted to execute the Doctor two seconds ago, and now he’s his best mate.
 Bloody scientists.

-Sue: I feel as if I’m watching a stage play.
-A lot of the old Doctor Who‘s feel like stage plays but this one isn’t bothering to hide the fact.
+Sue: I feel like I’m watching a stage play.
+A lot of the old Doctor Whos feel like stage plays to me, but this one isn’t even bothering to hide it.
 It’s very unusual.

 Sue: He reminds me of somebody.